 Also read – Jim Corbett National Park – Leopard Spotting at 2 am

-Trek to Rudradhari Waterfall (A Relief)
+Trek to Rudradhari Waterfall (A Relief in Between Covid)

 Ashram life is community-based.
 Breakfast, lunch, dinner, yoga, and meditation – it’s the collective efforts of all the people and activities that contribute to the philosophy of the ashram.
 Trekking as well was done in a group, of which I was a little skeptical.
 I tend to trek/hike alone.
 Only during the Tungnath-Chandrashila trek, did I have numerous people alongside me (Since it’s a common trek, it’s crowded, but I embarked on it solo).
 I prefer treks that give me the space to get lost.